Skip to main content

 Hooray everything is ready to connect to your gateway with the Bitmask app.
 In the provider choice menu add a new provider by typing <your.domain.com> in the URL field.
 If everything worked out Bitmask should connect you to your newly provisioned gateway showing the correct location.
 You can check if your IP actually changed by opening https://myip.wtf in your browser 🎉.

-Fill in the prometheus subdomain created in this step during backend monitoring installation and all other lines marked with ⚠️.
+This file lets you configure the Grafana Alloy deployment.
+Fill in the Prometheus subdomain created in this step during backend monitoring installation and all other lines marked with ⚠️.

 Again, replace <your-password> with the secure password and run: